 - Type ncpa.cpl and press Enter to open the Network Connections window

 - Under Network Connections, right-click on the WAN Miniport labeled as your VPN

 - Select Delete

 - Go to Start > Type Network Connections, and press Enter.
 Right-click a VPN connection and use the Delete option

 - Select VPN.
 If you see your VPN as available, delete it.

-After complete uninstall, you can then install the VPN client on your Windows 10 PC afterwards.
+After complete uninstall, you can then install the VPN client on your Windows 10 PC afterward.

-Some VPN requires PPTP; hence, you need to enable rule for PPTP.
-Here’s how to do this:
+Some VPNs require PPTP; hence, you need to enable the rule for PPTP.

 The latest Windows updates improve the system’s stability and fix various issues including VPN blocked on Windows 10 issue.
 Hence, you can follow these steps to update any Windows OS: